rochismo/pester/README.md

 // I don't know why you need to re-bind  it const pesterConfig = {
+    /**
-    treatEverythingAsJson: true, // This will automatically call response.json(), you won't have to specify manually upon it's call (shown later)
+     * This will automatically call response.json(),
+     * you won't have to specify manually upon it's call (shown later) */
+    treatEverythingAsJson: true,
+    /**
-    sendsJson: true,  // This sets the header Content-Type to application/json, if it's not set, or set to false the header will be set to form data
+     * This sets the header Content-Type to application/json,
+     * if it's not set, or set to false the header will be set to form data */
+    sendsJson: true,
+    /**
-    baseUrl: "http:/localhost:3000" // This sets the url that the library will point to (defaults to "/") }
+     * This sets the url that the library will point to (defaults to "/") */
+    baseUrl: "http:/localhost:3000"
+}
 const instance = Pester.create(window.fetch.bind(window), pesterConfig)